WAD analysis tool and toughness estimation of DOOM maps

 $ dmon -h Dmon Usage: dmon <wad> [options] dmon <wad> <pattern> [options] dmon (-h | --help | --about | --license) Options: -h --help Show this screen. --version Show current version. --license Print the license. --about Show how this all works. <pattern> match map name (E1M2 or MAP02) '?' and '*' are wildcards eg: E1M* (all episode 1) MAP0 (MAP01, MAP03 and MAP05) -a, --average Combine results from multiple maps into average amounts. -u, --bonus Include berserk, soulsphere and megesphere as data points. -f <fmt>, --format=<fmt> Set output format to: csv, json, dump -b, --baseline=<bl> Set comparison baseline [Default: DOOM2] where <bl> can be: DOOM, DOOM2, SIGIL, AV (Alien Vendetta), HR (HELL REVEALED), DTWID (Doom the Way id Did) -c, --compare Show actual/baseline values for comparison. -d, --diff Display the difference between actual and baseline values. -x, --fixed Display fixed-point numbers (otherwise numbers are rounded up). -l, --legend Print the recommendation legend at the end.

-HSCAN% This column shows the percentage of monsters that are hitscanners.
-More hitscanners generally makes play harder.
+hitscan % This shows the percentage of monsters that use a hitscan attack.
+More hitscanners generally makes play harder, as these attacks cannot be dodged.

-H: Health ratio is too low A: Armor ratio is too low b: Bullet ratio is too low s: Shell ratio is too low !: Hitscanner percentage is too high
+AP: Monster attack points HP: Monster hit points H: Health ratio too low A: Armor ratio too low b: Bullet ratio too low s: Shell ratio too low r: Rocket ratio too low p: Plasma ratio too low !: Hitscan % too high

 When tweaking a map to meet the baseline, use the

---diff option, which shows the difference between actual and baseline:
+--diff option, which prints the difference between actual and baseline:

 Average for all DOOM2 maps: